-In areas of the borough dominated by corporate-sponsored graffiti and homogenous warehouses-turned-craft-cocktail-bars, the practice of dating multiple lovers has developed into a social scene.
+Polyamory is no longer unusual.
+In areas of Brooklyn dominated by corporate-sponsored graffiti and homogenous warehouses-turned-craft-cocktail-bars, the practice of dating multiple lovers has developed into a social scene.
 There are regular sex parties, some listed on kink websites so attendees can add them to their Google calendars well in advance, others advertised only by word of mouth.
 And there are events where polyamorists get together and no one has sex: Film screenings, picnics, cocktail parties, and other PG-friendly rendezvous.

 “Tableaux” is one of these, a once-a-month, evening-drinks meetup at Lot 45 in Brooklyn, organized through Facebook.
 Attendees can choose to sketch drawings of posed models, but most people opt to stand around, mingling and talking.
 At the April 2018 meetup, a bearded, 20-something entrepreneur in a blue button-up tells me he’s a regular.
 “I love being at an event where I’ve slept with five people in the room,” he says.
 “It makes me feel proud.”